Lactogenic Foods to Increase Milk Supply

 Carbohydrates, like whole grains, can be comforting foods.

 Comfort foods may help women release the hormone, oxytocin, which is involved in the production of milk.

 Fennel, an aromatic yellow-flowered European plant, is part of the parsley family.
 You can find it in many tea recipes (I happen to like this fennel tea with ginger).

 Fennel may have estrogen-like properties, which may be why it’s known to help promote the milk ejection reflex.

 The vegetable part of the fennel plant can be eaten raw or cooked with other vegetables.
 You can eat it as part of a soup or include it in other recipes.

 Fennel seeds can also be used as a topper for many recipes and can be eaten whole.

-Nuts are an easy addition because they’re so portable!
+Nuts are an easy addition and natural food for increasing breast milk because they’re so portable!
 I kept a little tin of almonds next to my bed for night nursing sessions and middle-of-the-night hunger.